Did you know that approximately 42% of organizations rely on sticky notes to manage passwords?

 Doesn’t Disrupt Workflow

-Password managers are faster when it comes to logging in because they’ll autofill your login credentials for you as soon as you enter the master password.
+Employee password manager offers a solid solution and password managers are faster when it comes to logging in because they’ll autofill your login credentials for you as soon as you enter the master password.
 The autofill process is similar to when you save passwords in a browser, but much more secure.

 Never Lose Company Passwords

-Using a business password manager solves that problem.
+Using a business password manager or solves that problem.
 All employee credentials for business accounts can be accessed if needed by your account administrator.

 Ensure Everyone is Using Strong, Unique Passwords